difli/build-your-own-rag-chatbot/README.md

 - Slides of the presentation can be found [HERE](assets/meetups-slides.pdf)

-Langflow leverages [DataStax RAGStack](https://docs.datastax.com/en/ragstack/docs/index.html), which is a curated stack of the best open-source software for easing implementation of the RAG pattern in production-ready applications that use Astra Vector DB or Apache Cassandra as a vector store.

 ## 1️⃣ Prerequisites
 This workshop assumes you have access to:
 1. [A Github account](https://github.com)
 2. [Google Colab](https://colab.research.google.com/)

 During the course, you'll gain access to the following by signing up for free:
-1. [DataStax Astra DB](https://astra.datastax.com) (you can sign up through your Github account)
+1. [DataStax Astra DB](https://astra.datastax.com) (you can sign up through your Github account, in case you have a private Github account sign up with your Google account)
 2. [OpenAI account](https://platform.openai.com/signup) (you can sign up through your Github account)
 3. [Streamlit](https://streamlit.io) to deploy your amazing app (you can sign up through your Github account)